jonataswalker/rollup-watch-repro/README.md

 ```

 ### Step 2:
-- Make some modification
+- Make some modification on `client/rollup.config.js`
-- The error is in your console
+- Not re-bundling